Places To Visit In Rajasthan

 Jaisalmer

 Jaisalmer holds a major place in the tourism landscape of Rajasthan.
-Located in the northwestern part of the Indian State, it is popularly called the golden city because of its bounteous golden sand dunes and castles built with golden honey sandstones.
-Jaisalmer is one of the last big towns in Rajasthan closest to the India-Pakistan border and stands in the heart of the Thar Desert.
-Jaisalmer in Rajasthan is one such city, which offers facts about the courageous rulers and citizens of the bygone era, tales of unequaled valor, unique in its beauty and undaunted spirit to keep us alive and kicking.
-The city is located deep inside in the famous Thar
+Located in the northwestern part of the Indian State, it is popularly called the golden city because of its bounteous golden dunes and castles built with golden honey sandstones.
+Jaisalmer is one of the last big towns in Rajasthan, closest to the India-Pakistan border, and stands in the heart of the Thar Desert.
+Jaisalmer in Rajasthan is one such city, which offers facts about the courageous rulers and citizens of the bygone era, tales of unequaled valor, unique in its beauty, and an undaunted spirit to keep us alive and kicking.
+The city is located deep inside the famous Thar Desert.

 Mount Abu

 Mount Abu is a famous hill station, often recommended for a short trip from Delhi.
-It houses a number of attractions that are popular among tourists.
+It houses several attractions that are popular among tourists.
 Dilwara Jain Temples, Nakki Lake, Peace Park, Mount Abu Wildlife Sanctuary, Guru Shikhar Peak, Sunset Point, Achalgarh Fort, Trevor’s Tank, Toad Rock, Sri Raghunath Temple,

 Honeymoon Point, Adhar Devi Temple, Universal Peace Hall, Gaumukh Temple, Mt Abu Bazaar, Arbuda Devi, and many more.